ga-wdi-boston/jquery-dom/README.md

 ## Demo: DOM Events and Event Handlers

 The DOM emits 'events' when users interact with the browser.
-Event handlers 'listen' for DOM events emited from the DOM node they are 'attached' to, and run code when that event happens.
+Event handlers 'listen' for DOM events emitted from the DOM node they are 'attached' to, and run code when that event happens.
 Some common events that we might want to use event handlers on are `'click'`, `'hover'`, `'focus'`, or user keystrokes.
 [Full list of DOM events](https://developer.mozilla.org/en-US/docs/Web/Events)